hydro-project/cloudburst/docs/local-mode.md

 ## Prerequisites

 Cloudburst currently only supports Python3.
-To install Python dependencies, simply run `pip install -r requiments.txt` from the Cloudburst source directory.
+To install Python dependencies, simply run `pip install -r requirements.txt` from the Cloudburst source directory.

 Before running Cloudburst, we need to compile its Protobufs locally to generate the Python dependency files. `scripts/build.sh` automatically does this for you and installs them in the correct location, but it requires having the `protoc` tool installed.
 If you need to remove the locally compiled protobufs, you can run `bash scripts/clean.sh`.